 Obligatory signed declaration:

-I hereby declare that the present bachelor’s thesis was composed by myself and that the work contained herein is my own.
+I hereby declare that the present Bachelor’s thesis was composed by myself and that the work contained herein is my own.
 I also confirm that I have only used the specified resources.
 All formulations and concepts taken verbatim or in substance from printed or unprinted material or from the Internet have been cited according to the rules of good scientific practice and indicated by footnotes or other exact references to the original source.

 The present thesis has not been submitted to another university for the award of an academic degree in this form.
 This thesis has been submitted in printed and electronic form.
 I hereby confirm that the content of the digital version is the same as in the printed version.